 - Skin tracks usually have switchbacks, thus, your proficiency in kick-turns is crucial to maintaining your speed throughout the climb or high intensity interval.

-We can point out even more differences but the bottom line is that skin tracks require you to be a much more proficient and technically skilled athlete than groomed ski runs.
+We can point out more differences but the bottom line is that skin tracks require you to be a much more proficient and technically skilled athlete than groomed ski runs.

-Now that we are clear on the difference of the terrain types, let’s take a look at how you should decide what workouts to do on groomed ski runs and which ones in skin tracks with kick-turns.
+Now that we are clear on the difference of the terrain types, let’s take a look at how you should decide which workouts to do on groomed ski runs and which ones in skin tracks with kick-turns.

 Consider Your Goals and Upcoming Races